plo1/fedora-scripts/README.md

 ### How it works
-`gpuselect.py` reads the grub file in `/etc/default/grub`, and looks for **rd.driver.blacklist=nouveau modprobe.blacklist=nouveau nvidia-drm.modeset=1** substring in the
+`gpuselect.py` reads the grub file in `/etc/default/grub`, and looks for "rd.driver.blacklist=nouveau modprobe.blacklist=nouveau nvidia-drm.modeset=1" substring in the
 **GRUB_CMDLINE_LINUX=** parameters.
-If the selected gpu is **intel** and the substring is found the substring will be removed from parameters.
-If the selected gpu is **nvidia** and the substring isn't found then the substring will be inserted into the beginning of the parameter.
-In all other cases, nothing is done.
+If the selected gpu is intel and the substring is found, then substring will be removed from the grub parameters.
+If the selected gpu is nvidia and the substring **is not** found then the substring will be inserted into the beginning of the grub parameter.
+Nothing done in all other cases.

 ### How to use
 1. Copy `gpuselect.py` to your PATH.
 In my case,